ErpNetDocs/tech/modules/my/calendar.md

 ## Business week numbering

-The @@name Calendar employs the **[ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601)** for tracking the number of weeks of a calendar year:
+The @@name Calendar uses the **[ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601)** for tracking the number of weeks in a calendar year:

-- The last week of the previous year is **always marked with the number corresponding to that year** (e.g. week 52 of 2023)
+- All weeks are counted **chronologically** (e.g. week 42 of 2022 corresponds to the 42nd week of that year)
-- The first week of the next year is **always marked with the number corresponding to that year** (e.g. week 1 of 2024)
+- The first week of a year is **always marked with the number corresponding to that year** (e.g. week 1 of 2023)

-When the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.
+- The last week of a year is **always marked with the number corresponding to that year** (e.g. week 52 of 2024)

-This way, the Calendar treats January 1st as the true beginning of a year, yet still respects the ISO standard from Week 1 onward.
+However, when the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.
+This way, the Calendar treats January 1st as the true beginning of a year, yet still respects the ISO standard from Week 1 onward for compatibility.

 ![picture](pictures/week_zero.png)